xtellurian/Sentiment-and_KeyPhrases/README.md

 # To Do

-- [ ] Implement Azure Topic Detection
+- [x] Implement Azure Topic Detection
 - [ ] Make a nice output data structure
 - [ ] Front End
-- [ ] Understand why serialisation is happening twice (see GetLatestData.cs)
+- [ ] Extend response from LastTopicDetection to include articles that are returned

 # Sample Output